Scent Detection Training For Dogs – Itsaboutdog

 What is Scent Detection Training?

-• It draws parallels to how police dogs track scents to locate evidence or missing persons.
+• It parallels how police dogs track scents to locate evidence or missing persons.

-• Offers dogs a fun way to get exercise and mental stimulation.
+• It offers dogs a fun way to get exercise and mental stimulation.

 • Scent training can be enjoyed recreationally or competitively.